 At the final stage of decay, the cavity affects the jaw bone supporting your tooth.
 The end result is anything from a severe infection to a tooth abscess– both of which are painful for the individual and likely need extensive dental care to resolve.

 Commons Causes of Cavities

-The best way to fight off cavities is prevention.
 This is pretty simple.
-All you have to do is to be consistent in your oral care and always be diligent in taking care of your teeth and gums.
-Flossing and brushing your teeth properly at least twice a day are helpful.
+All you have to do is to be consistent in your oral care and always be diligent in tending to your teeth and gums.
 Be mindful of what you eat and always rinse your mouth thoroughly after a meal or snack.